mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 Now, we get errors in the places we expect, and all types work out as we hoped.

 ### Limitations
-At least as of TypeScript 4.3, there's only limited support for enforcing tuple length constraints.
+As of [TypeScript 4.3](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-3.html#separate-write-types-on-properties), there's limited support for enforcing tuple length constraints.

-For example, you get the support you'd hope for on assignment
+For example, you get the support you'd hope for on assignment:

 ```ts twoslash
 // @errors: 2322
 const numPair: [number, number] = [4, 5, 6]
 ```

-but not around `push` and `pop`
+but not around `push` and `pop`:

 ```ts twoslash
 // @errors: 2322